Skip to main content

 • Profile Area: Universality & Diversity

-How can people live well together when they have various religions, cultures, and languages?
+How can people live well together when they have assorted religions, cultures, and languages?

 Several people are placed within an outline of the map of Germany.
 The people all look different, representing various genders, skin tones, hair colors, and ages, and they are dressed in colorful clothing.